itemis/itemis-blog/CheBlog.md

 We need to create a plugin that tells Che how to start our Language Server and what the file-extension is.

-First we create a bunch of folders and pom files
+First we create a bunch of folders and pom files.

 ```
 cd plugins